 The Episcopal Castle in Vastseliina, Võru county, Estonia

-Margit Aule, Toomas Adrikorn, Laura Ojala ja Kaiko Kerdmann
+Margit Aule, Toomas Adrikorn, Laura Ojala, Margit Argus and Kaiko Kerdmann

-2018 - Annual Award of the Estonian National Heritage Board: Pilgrims’ House for Vastseliina Episcopal Castle.
-Well designed new building in a historical environment
+2018 - Recognition of the Estonian National Heritage Board for a ‘Well-designed new building in historical environment’

 In south-eastern Estonia, a traveller ascending the steepish slopes of the ancient glacial valleys carved by the Piusa river and Meeksi stream will reach a complex of buildings including the ruins of a 14th‑century castle, an old pub house and the modern Pilgrims’ House.
 The Episcopal Castle in Vastseliina is a venue imbued with history.